google/gnxi/gnxi_tester/README.md

 ### Running

 Tests are provided in `~/.gnxi.yml`.
-By default, the following services will be run:
+By default, the following processes & clients will be run:
 - `provision`
 - `gnoi_os`
 - `gnoi_cert`